Lazy Luddite Log

 The personal is still personal - Each of us has a unique personality and faces a distinct set of life circumstances.
 If you try and understand that by fitting it into a purely ideological framework than you will very likely overlook something important in understanding others.

-The political is still political - Politics is both a very complex subject and a challenging undertaking.
+The political is still political - Politics is both a complex subject and a challenging undertaking.
 A comprehensive understanding of it can only come from long study and experience.
 A crash course by political Internet memes cannot substitute for that.

 The superficially political is sometimes personal at its core - What can look like a political quarrel could be a personality clash that has been rationalized in ideological terms.
 Take away the topic of an argument and it could well have been another thing that triggered animosity between belligerents.